chuckersjp/coreos-iso-maker/README.md

 Versions should be tagged as either OCP4.5 (which works with earlier versions as well) or OCP4.6.
 Make sure you use the correct one or you will like have issues.
 My thanks to Steve Ovens for pointing out how broken this became.

+*Note*: You may need to upload the rhcos_rootfs image to your webserver as opposed to the BIOS image due to changes in the way things work for 4.6.

 Update this version:  PPC64 support!
 This requires a new variable detailed below

 Updates this version:  My thanks to Loic Mulder (https://github.com/lmulder) for the following tweaks and additions: